atreyasha/spp-explainability/docs/develop.md

     10. test download and all other scripts to ensure they work

-    11. remove all neural sopa from readme and everywhere else since spp already implies neural -\> leave the arguments in parser the same though
+    11. rename RegexSoftPatternClassifier class to RegexProxy if possible without breakages

-    12. perform formatting on latex code
+    12. change light, medium and heavy to small, medium and large in all scripts, filenames and log variables consistently

-    13. ensure all label names and figure names are consitent
+    13. remove all neural sopa from readme and everywhere else since spp already implies neural -\> consider changing parser arguments as well if possible for consistency from --neural-model-checkpoint to --spp-model-checkpoint

     14. perform spell-check on readme